coredds/eniGOma/eniGOma_prd.md

 ## 2. Features

-The eniGOma library will expose an API that allows users to configure and operate a virtual Enigma machine.
+The enigoma library will expose an API that allows users to configure and operate a virtual Enigma machine.

 ### 2.1 Core Enigma Machine Simulation